ewaldc/My-Book-Live/README.md

 Kernel patches and Debian release for Western Digital My Book Live.</br>
 __NOTE__: these customizations will void your warranty and are delivered on best-effort only</br>
 __NOTE__: while the posted methods allow you to fully customize a MBL without ever opening it, you need to keep in mind that there might be a failure which requires you to ultimately open up the shell.</br>
 __NOTE__: none of this work is tested on a My Book Live DUO for the simple reason that we don't own one.
-That said, community members have successfully deployed on MBL Duo.</br>
+That said it, community members have successfully deployed on MBL Duo.</br>

 ## Why customize ? ##